BurnOutTrader/fund-forge/README.md

 The strategy engine will be started in the background depending on the StrategyMode.
 The strategy can be shared between threads as an `Arc<FundForgeStrategy>` and maintain full functionality, allowing the strategy logic to be delegated between custom user functions and async architectures.

-After creating the strategy instance using `FundForgeStrategy::initialize();` we will receive data and events as an `EventTimeSlice` in our event_receiver.
+After creating the strategy instance using `FundForgeStrategy::initialize();` we will receive data and events as an `StrategyEventBuffer` in our event_receiver.
 Events are a vec collection of all `StrategyEvent`s that occurred within a buffer period.

 We have options for interacting with strategies using drawing tools and commands from a user interface, and a [complete rust driven desktop charting package is in development](https://www.youtube.com/watch?v=BU9TU3e1-UY).